 Another problem in the early days with flat benches was their construction.
 They were pitiful and thin tubular steel useless for anything above a 100-pound bench.
 Since they were the only thing available, a common fear among bench pressers was that one day the bench would collapse, leaving them in the horrible condition.
 Some companies did make better equipment that has much more solid, but it also was that much more expensive, and you had to order it from the factory.
 So a lot of people took the easy way out, went down to the department store, and bought the piece of garbage that was available.
 (And prayed a lot, too, I suppose.)

 Many serious lifters in those days did not trust the equipment manufactured and had little patience to wait for the delivery times.
 And, more importantly, lifters had their own ideas as to what the perfect bench would look like.
 So, many lifters simply made their own and were quite happy with the results.
-Ironically, now the equipment manufacturers are making much better equipment that looks an awful lot like the homemade equipment we first saw in the 1960s.
+Ironically, now the best home gym equipment manufacturers are making much better equipment that looks an awful lot like the homemade equipment we first saw in the 1960s.
 We also now have many more manufacturers and a lot bigger market for all kinds of exercise equipment.
 The business is competitive and everybody wants to be the first to market the next big thing.